joshuacrowley/omnivore/README.md

 ## About

 Omnivore is an ongoing attempt to build an Omni meal planning app - whatever that may be!
+You can read more about the design behind [here](https://joshuacrowley.com/study/omnivore).

-At present the app uses the latest OpenAI `GPT-4o` model, plus shows basic implementations of
+At present this Create react web app uses the latest OpenAI `GPT-4o` model, plus shows basic implementations of

 - Assistant api
 - File search (with Vector storage)